Places that Help: Federal

 San Francisco, CA 94102

-Provides legal and non-legal information on issues that affect the LGBTQ community.
+The National Center for Lesbian Rights provides legal and non-legal information on issues that affect the LGBTQ community.

 Stop Abuse for Everyone (SAFE)

-Stop Abuse For Everyone (SAFE) is a human rights organization that provides services, publications, and training to serve those who typically fall between the cracks of domestic violence services.
+Stop Abuse for Everyone (SAFE) is a human rights organization that provides services, publications, and training to serve those who typically fall between the cracks of domestic violence services.
 These groups include straight men, gays and lesbians, teens, the elderly, and immigrants.

 The National Coalition of Anti-Violence Programs (NCAVP)